cloudmesh-community/fa18-523-60/paper/paper.md

      }  }])
 ```

-The *$graphLookup* stage performs a recursive search on a
+The *graphLookup* stage performs a recursive search on a
 collection.
 To each output document, it adds a new array field
 that contains the traversal results of the recursive search
 for that document [@www-docs-mongodb].